-Cirrus will create a master schedule for their school and identify class needs.
-Prior to assigning a teacher to a specific class or course, Cirrus will check with HR to see if the teacher holds the appropriate certification.
+Principals create master schedules for their school and identify class needs.
+Prior to assigning a teacher to a specific class or course, the principal will check with HR to see if the teacher holds the appropriate certification.
 If not, the principal will contact the Federal Programs' Director to see if the teacher meets the district's minimum professional qualifications.
-If it is a special education teacher or EIP teacher, the federal program director and HR will work with these coordinators to develop a plan to change the schedule or ensure the teacher becomes certification requirements.
+If it is a special education teacher or EIP teacher, the principal and HR will work with these coordinators to develop a plan to change the schedule or ensure the teacher becomes certified.
+Principals will assign the teacher to the course if the teacher is professionally qualified or meets State Certification requirements.
 If the teacher is not professionally qualified and there is no other professionally qualified teacher available, the principal will work with Human Resources to identify the steps needed for the teacher to become professionally qualified.
 A certification plan will be created with specific steps to gain professional qualified status.
-The principal will provide a list of courses with assignents into the student information system and will notify the Federal Programs Director when this step is completed.
-In July and December, the Federal Programs Director will provide technical assistance to principals during monthly leadership meetings throughout the year.
+The principal will provide a list of courses with assigned teachers to the school registrar once this step has been completed.
+The registrar will enter the teaching assignments into the student information system and will notify the Federal Programs Director when this step is completed.
+In July and December, the Federal Programs Director will ensure that teachers are either professionally qualified or have a certification plan in place.
+The Federal Program Director will provide technical assistance to principals during monthly leadership meetings throughout the year.